affilirator/thekitchen-pot/src/content/blog/how-to-cook-rice-in-a-rice-cooker.md

 **Measure the Rice**

 Measuring the rice is the most crucial step of using your rice cooker.
-It would be best if you used the rice cooker's measuring cup to measure the exact amount of rice you want to cook.
+It would be best if you used the rice cooker’s measuring cup to measure the exact amount of rice you want to cook.

 Additionally, you should leave enough space for rice expansion.
 Different rice types expand differently, with brown rice expanding the most (up to 4 times the original volume).